scalabridgelondon/curriculum/curriculum/section-1-outline.md

 - Methods
   - Defining methods
   - Substitution model for methods
+  - Methods abstract over expressions
+  - At this point we could ask some questions about substitution that illustrate the difference between eager and lazy evaluation, and also introduce recursion.

 - Structural Recursion over the Natural Numbers
   - Introduction to pattern matching
+  - First example of programming strategy: structure of data matches structure of code---structural recursion

 - Fractals
   - Reinforces reasoning principles for (structural) recursion
   - Open-ended project to finish this section

+## Notes

+Most of this material already exists in Creative Scala.
+The installation section of Creative Scala is out of date, however.